Tom Sainsbury

-Thomas Sainsbury (born 1982) is a New Zealand actor, writer, comedian and filmmaker.
-Sainsbury began his acting and writing career in theatre.
-He became well known in New Zealand from 2017 for his short form comedy videos released on social media.
-As a screenwriter and performer he has contributed to many local television shows, including Wellington Paranormal, and feature films Pork Pie and Loop Track.
+Thomas Sainsbury (born 1981 or 1982) is a New Zealand actor, writer, comedian, and filmmaker.
+He began his career in theatre as an actor and playwright, before gaining widespread recognition in New Zealand from 2017 for his short-form comedy videos released on social media.

+As a screenwriter and performer, Sainsbury has contributed to many local television shows, including Wellington Paranormal, and feature films Pork Pie and Loop Track.
 With Madeline Sami he co-wrote Super City, which won the SWANZ Scriptwriters Best Comedy Script Award in 2011.

+His 2023 podcast Small Town Scandal won Podcast of the Year and Best Comedy Podcast at the 2024 New Zealand Radio & Podcast Awards.
+A television version was released in 2026.

-Early life
+Early life and education

-Sainsbury was born in Matamata and is the youngest of three children.
+Thomas Sainsbury was born in Matamata, New Zealand, and is the youngest of three children.
 He was raised on a dairy farm and attended Matamata College.
 Sainsbury was encouraged in acting and drama by his parents, including at age 9, accompanying them to the Matamata Operatic Society rendition of Little Shop of Horrors.
 He was immediately inspired to write a sequel for his school assembly and thrived in the creative process of writing and performing it.

-In 2000, Sainsbury moved to Auckland to study for a Bachelor of Arts at the University of Auckland and decided on English literature and Theatre as his major.
+In 2000, Sainsbury moved to Auckland to study for a Bachelor of Arts at the University of Auckland and decided on English literature and theatre as his major.
 Throughout his studies, he wrote and produced plays in Auckland theatres including Silo Theatre and The Basement Theatre.

 Career

 Theatre

-After graduating from the University of Auckland in 2004, Sainsbury went on to become a prolific playwright in New Zealand.
-He has produced over 50 plays and several of them, including And Then You Die, The Christmas Monologues, The Mall, Loser, A Simple Procedure and Sunday Roast have been performed internationally.
+Sainsbury established himself as a playwright in New Zealand, producing over 50 plays.
+Notable theatre works include And Then You Die, The Christmas Monologues, The Mall, Loser, A Simple Procedure, and Sunday Roast.
+Several of these plays have been performed internationally.

+He has also written, co-written, and performed in numerous live comedy theatre productions, including The Opening Night Before Christmas, Infectious, Camping, D.O.C.ing, Giggly Gerties, Dynamotion, Gays in Space and Hauraki Horror.
+These productions frequently featured collaborations with other New Zealand comedians, including Kura Forrester, Brynley Stent and Chris Parker.

 Sainsbury is a four-time winner of the Playmarket Young Playwright of the Year.
 He has also been a three-time finalist for the Bruce Mason Playwriting Award.
 His play The Canary won the Playmarket 2010 Special Prize for an Auckland Playwright.